On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: Setting the stage for LTP

 \subsection{The Lefschetz property after de Cataldo and Migliorini}

-In the paper \cite{DeCataldoMigliorini}, De Cataldo and Migliorini introduced the concept of \emph{lef divisors}.
-In particular, they proved that if $D$ is a lef divisor in a smooth complex projective manifold $M$, then for $D$ and $M$ the conclusions of Lefschetz' Hyperplane Theorem hold (see \cite[Proposition 2.1.5]{DeCataldoMigliorini}).

-In this section, we recall what the definition of lefness is, and then show that in the case we are examining (where $D$ is an elliptic fibration and $M$ is the blown up projective bundle) this property does not hold.
+In \cite{DeCataldoMigliorini}, de Cataldo and Migliorini introduced the concept of \emph{lef divisors}.
+In particular, they proved that if $D$ is a lef divisor in a smooth complex projective variety $M$, then for $D$ and $M$ the conclusions of the Lefschetz Hyperplane Theorem hold (see \cite[Proposition 2.1.5]{DeCataldoMigliorini}).
+In this section, we recall the definition of lefness, and then show that in the case we are examining --- namely, where $D$ is a crepant resolution of an anti-canonical Weierstrass fibration and $M$ is the associated blown up projective bundle --- this property does not hold, at least when the base of the fibration is Fano.

-\begin{definition}[{Lef divisor, cf.~\cite[Definition 2.1.3]{DeCataldoMigliorini}}] We say that a divisor $D$ in a manifold $M$ is \emph{lef} if a positive multiple of $D$ is generated by its global sections, and the corresponding morphism onto the image is semismall, i.e.~the map $\varphi = \varphi_{|D|}: M \longrightarrow M'$ has the property that there is no irreducible subvariety $T \subseteq M$ such that
+\begin{definition}[{Lef divisor, cf.~\cite[Definition 2.1.3]{DeCataldoMigliorini}}] We say that a divisor $D$ in a variety $M$ is \emph{lef} if and only if a positive multiple of $D$ is generated by its global sections, and the corresponding morphism onto the image is semi-small, i.e., the map $\varphi = \varphi_{|D|}: M \rightarrow M'$ has the property that there is no irreducible subvariety $T \subseteq M$ such that

 \end{definition}